Captain Falcon (film)

 Captain Falcon (Capitan Fuoco) is a 1958 French-Italian adventure film directed by Carlo Campogalliani and starring Lex Barker, Rossana Rory, and Massimo Serato.
 It has also been called a costume drama.
 The film is set in thirteenth century Italy where a tyrannical baron is confronted by a Robin Hood-style outlaw.

+Synopsis

+An action-packed story of two rival Italian Dukedoms and how they are brought together on peaceful terms by a rebel soldier who at the same time finds fame and romance.
+It was shot in Rome and received mixed to negative reviews, criticizing the depictions of intense action scenery and battles.
+Also in the United Kingdom and West Germany, It was also released by Loews, Inc.